|Kimkins worked better than Atkins -- but WHY?|

 The magazine article gave lots of examples, including Kimmer (who claimed to have lost 200 pounds in 11 months) and a member of the Kimkins website, Christin, who really did lose 100 pounds in 5 months.

 Most of the people in the Egroup were brand new to a low-carb diet.
 They were not what Dr. Atkins would call metabolic resistant.
-Nor were they slow losers, so the results people saw following the Kimkins Diet were mixed.
+Nor were they slow losers.
+They were simply chasing the promise of faster weight loss, so the results people saw following the Kimkins Diet were mixed.

 One of the reasons had to do with the way the Kimkins Diet had evolved due to the population explosion.

-What started out as a list of recommendations soon became a specific diet with a specific calorie count to keep the pounds coming off fast.
-Quicker diets, such as a 500-Calorie Boot Camp or an all weight-loss shake plan, were created to suit those looking for a super-fast way to shed the weight.
+What started out as a list of recommendations soon became a specific diet with a specific calorie count to keep the pounds coming off fast and stricter rules.
+Quicker diets, such as a 500-Calorie Boot Camp or an all weight-loss shake plan, were created to suit those looking for a super-fast way to shed the pounds than even the original recommendations.

 No one seemed to care about nutrition or health, at all, even at Low Carb Friends.
 The only thing that mattered was getting the fat off right now!